Ravana: Birth

-Boon of Ravana
+Boon from Brahma

-Ravana and his two brothers, Kumbhakarna and Vibhishana, performed penance on Mount Gokarna for 11,000 years and won boons from Brahma.
+Ravana and his two brothers, Kumbhakarna and Vibhishana, performed penance on Mount Gokarna for 10,000 years and won boons from Brahma.
 Ravana was blessed with a boon that would make him invincible to all the creations of Brahma, except for humans.
 He also received weapons, a chariot, as well as the ability to shapeshift from Brahma.
-Ravana later usurped Lanka from his half-brother Kubera, and became the King of Lanka.
-He appointed Shukracharya as his priest, and learned the Arthashastra (Science of Politics) from him.
+According to the Ramayana, demigods approached Brahma since Ravana was causing harm on Earth.
+Lord Vishnu appeared and gave blessings that Rama would incarnate as a human and kill Ravana since his invincibility boon did not include humans.

 Devotee of Shiva

 One of the most popular images of Shiva is called "Ravananugraha", which was popular in the Gupta era.
 It depicts Ravana beneath Mount Kailash playing a veena made out of his head and hands, and strings made out of his tendons, while Shiva and Parvati sit on top of the mountain.
 According to scriptures, Ravana once tried to lift Mount Kailash, but Shiva pushed the mountain into place and trapped Ravana beneath it.
 For a thousand years, the imprisoned Ravana sang Shiva Tandava Stotra, a hymn in praise of Shiva, who finally blessed him and granted him an invincible sword and a powerful linga (Shiva's iconic symbol, Atmalinga) to worship.
+But this incident has little to no evidence in Valmiki Ramayana.

 Family

-Ravana's parents were sage Vishrava (son of Pulastya) and Kaikesi (daughter of Sumali and Tataka or Ketumati).
-Ravana had ten maternal uncles and three maternal aunts.
-Dhumraksha, Prahastha, Akampana, Maricha, and Subahu, a few of his maternal uncles, were generals in the Lanka army.
-Kaikesi's father, Sumali, was instrumental in making Ravana the king of Lanka by advising him to get boons from Brahma, defeat Kubera, and establish Rakshasa rule in the three worlds.
+Ravana's parents were the sage Vishrava (son of Pulastya) and Kaikesi (daughter of Sumali and Ketumati).
+Ravana had seventeen maternal uncles and three maternal aunts.
+Dhumraksha, Prahastha, Akampana, Vajramushti, Suparshwa and Virupaksha, a few of his maternal uncles, were generals in the Lanka army.
+The other grandsons of Sumali, through his other daughters, namely Khara, Dushana, Mahodara, and Mahaparshwa were equally powerful lieutenants in Ravana’s army, and given the first two were responsible to govern the territories of Janasthana.
+Kaikesi's father, Sumali and uncle, Malyavan were instrumental in making Ravana the king of Lanka by advising him to receive boons from Brahma, defeat Kubera, and establish rakshasa rule in the three worlds.

 Ravana's granduncle was Malyavan, who opposed the war with Rama and Lakshmana.
-He also had another granduncle named Mali who was killed by Lord Vishnu.
+He also had another granduncle named Mali who was killed by Vishnu.

-Ravana had seven brothers and two sisters, named Kubera, Kumbhakarna, Vibhishana, Khara, Dushana, Ahiravan, Kumbhini, Sahastra Ravana, and Shurpanakha.

-Ravana had three wives, Mandodari, the daughter of the celestial architect Maya, Dhanyamalini, and a third wife.
-His sons from his three wives were Meghnaad, Atikaya, Akshayakumara, Narantaka, Devantaka, Trishira, and Prahasta.
+According to Sundara Kanda of Valmiki Ramayana, Ravana had over a thousand wives, with Mandodari, the daughter of the celestial architect Maya, being his chief queen.
+His sons were Meghanada, Atikaya, Akshayakumara, Narantaka, Devantaka and Trishira.